SohamPhansalkar/KeepTrack/README.md

 ## Technology
 KeepTrack is a multilanguage project
-This also is a cross platform prject so this needs to be a responsive webapp
+This also is a cross-platform prject so this needs to be a responsive web app

 | Use | Name |
 | ------ | ------ |